Which city is cheaper, Almeria or Lisbon?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Almeria and Lisbon during the summer are popular places to visit.
-Most visitors come to Lisbon for the city activities, the music scene, and the family-friendly experiences during these months.
+Most visitors come to Lisbon for the beaches, the city activities, the music scene, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Almeria because of the beaches, the hiking, and the family-friendly experiences.

 In Almeria, it's very sunny this time of the year.
 It's quite sunny in Lisbon.
 In the summer, Lisbon often gets around the same amount of sunshine as Almeria.
 Lisbon gets 352 hours of sunny skies this time of year, while Almeria receives 343 hours of full sun.